|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 At 7:45pm the burning carrier was scuttled in the Sulu Sea by a torpedo fired by USS Burns (DD-588).
-A total of 95 Navy men were lost, including two killed on an assisting destroyer when torpedo warheads on the carrier's hangar deck finally went off.
+A total of 95 Navy men were lost, including two killed on an assisting destroyer when torpedo warheads on the carrier's hangar deck detonated.
 Survivors were rescued by other ships in the convoy.